Hugo Chávez: Constitutional reform

 Chávez called a public referendum, which he hoped would support his plans to form a constituent assembly of representatives from across Venezuela and from indigenous tribal groups to rewrite the Venezuelan constitution.
 Chávez said he had to run again; "Venezuela's socialist revolution was like an unfinished painting and he was the artist", he said, while someone else "could have another vision, start to alter the contours of the painting".

-There was a low turnout of 37.65% and an abstenton of 62.35%, 88% of the voters supported his proposal.
+There was a low turnout of 37.65% and an abstention of 62.35%, 88% of the voters supported his proposal.

 Chávez called an election on 25 July to elect the members of the constituent assembly.
 Over 900 of the 1,171 candidates standing for election were Chávez opponents.
 To elect the members of the assembly, Chávez used a formula designed by mathematical experts and politicians, known at the time as the kino (lottery) or the "keys of Chávez".
 Chávez obtained 51% of the votes, but his supporters took 95% of the seats, 125 in total, including all of the seats assigned to indigenous groups, while the opposition won six seats.
-The constituent assembly, filled with supporters of Chávez, began to draft a constitution that made censorship easier and granted the executive branch more power.